zidoxx/newshoreinterviewtest/README.md

 # Newshoreinterview

-First open the carpet newshoreinterviewtest
+First open the carpet magicianschooleducation

 ### In console write

-**cd newshoreinterviewtest**
+**cd magicianschooleducation**

 Inside of the carpet run the command **ng serve -o** to run the project.